 Complaint Example Quality of your medical care • Are you unhappy with the quality of the care you have received (including care in the hospital)?
-Respecting your privacy • Did someone not respect your right to privacy or shared confidential information?
+Respecting your privacy Did someone not respect your right to privacy or share confidential information?
 Disrespect, poor customer service, or other negative behaviors Has someone been rude or disrespectful to you?
 Are you unhappy with our Customer Service?
 Do you feel you are being encouraged to leave the plan?
 Waiting times Are you having trouble getting an appointment, or waiting too long to get it?
-Have you been kept waiting too long by doctors, pharmacists, or other health professionals?
+Have you been kept waiting too long by doctors or other health professionals?
 Or by our Customer Service or other staff at the plan?
-Examples include waiting too long on the phone, in the waiting or exam room, or getting a prescription.
-Cleanliness • Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
+Examples include waiting too long on the phone, in the waiting or exam room.
+Cleanliness Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
 Information you get from us Did we fail to give you a required notice?Is our written information hard to understand?
-Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) If you have asked for a coverage decision or made an appeal, and think that we are not responding quickly enough, you can make a complaint about our slowness.
-Here are examples: You asked us for a "fast coverage decision" or a "fast app and we have said no; you can make a complaint.
-You believe we are not meeting the deadlines for coverage decisions or appeals; you can make a complaint.
-You believe we are not meeting deadlines for covering or reimbursing you for certain medical services that were approved; you can make a complaint.
-You believe we failed to meet required deadlines for forwarding your case to the independent review organizat you can make a complaint.
+Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) You asked us for a fast coverage decision or a fast appeal, and we have said no; you can make a complaint.
+You believe we are not meeting the deadlines for coverage

+Section 9.2 How to make a complaint

+Legal Terms

-Section 9.2 How to make a complaint Legal Terms • A "Complaint" is also called a "grievance." • "Making a complaint" is also called "filing a grievance." • "Using the process for complaints" is also called "using the process for filing a grievance." • A "fast com plaint" is also called an "expedited grievance."
+- A Complaint is also called a grievance. - Making a complaint is also called filing a grievance. - Using the process for complaints is also called using the process for filing a grievance. - A fast complaint is also called an expedited grievance.